microsoft/go/eng/doc/fips/UserGuide.md

 NewCipher creates and returns a new Cipher.
 The key argument should be the RC4 key, at least 1 byte and at most 256 bytes.

+**Requirements**

+Some OpenSSL distributions don't implement RC4, e.g., OpenSSL 1.x compiled with `-DOPENSSL_NO_RC4` and OpenSSL 3.x that can't load the legacy provider.
+In those cases, `rc4.NewCipher()` will fall back to standard Go crypto.

 **Implementation**

 <details><summary>OpenSSL (click for details)</summary>